Kushe #2 Village Well Rehab – Ethiopia

 The pump system is the India Mark III, which is somewhat less ubiquitous in Africa than the India Mark II.
 Nonetheless, it will still be easy for the villagers to find parts and services, as opposed to some other systems that might have some advantages over the India Mark line, but would be much harder to fix should something go wrong.

 Over 500 villagers will benefit from a clean, reliable water source.

 As a collaborative effort between Water Charity, WiLI, and Wine 2 Water, the project will be managed by WiLI staff on the ground, and Kyle Lomax (who has done a number of projects with WC) is overseeing the effort.

 Monitoring and Maintenance

-The villagers themselves will monitor and maintain the well via their WUC, and they will have ability to get more help if the need should arise.
-WiLI staff pays regular visits to the village, and will be very quick to notice if the well becomes unfunctional.
+The villagers themselves will monitor and maintain the well via their WUC, and they will have the ability to get more help if the need should arise.
+WiLI staff pays regular visits to the village and will be very quick to notice if the well becomes unfunctional.

 As mentioned above, this project is part of our newly minted Ethiopia Well Rehab Program.
 This program will do deep well rehabilitation, shallow well construction, and comprehensive training for a number of villages… starting with 6 in the West Arsi region of Ethiopia.

 The project also falls under our larger East Africa Water & Sanitation Program.
 Please Donate to the overall program to allow us to continue this model to encompass more villages.

 This project has been funded by an anonymous donor.

 This project has been completed.
 To see the results, CLICK HERE.